bjoernQ/bl602-wifi-rs/README.md

 ## Things to change

-- [ ] use a better allocator than the current (almost) bump allocator
 - [ ] especially the code in `compat` needs rework - e.g. the clumsy queues should get replaced
 - [ ] make it more stable (e.g. don't panic on running out of RX buffer space)
 - [ ] make this a library crate